Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/functions.md

 ### Advanced Defines

-It is also possible to allow an unknown number of input arguments.
+You can also allow an unknown number of input arguments.

 The function body has two new variables.